jio-gl/quantum-computing-and-communication/README.md

 - Our protocols prepare 1000 entangled qubit pairs that are separated and sent to 2 locations (L1 and L2).
 - We want to sent two classical bits `b1` and `b2` from L1 to L2.
 - But we send only another bit `b3` using the quantum protocol for location L1.
-- Can the operator of the quantum protocol for location L2 decode the two bits `b1` and `b2`?
+- Can the operator of the quantum protocol for location L2 decode the original two bits `b1` and `b2`?
 - You can repeat this protocol to estimate the success rate...

 1. Failed Attemp #2